vaut-io/bevae/src/content/en/articles/2-en-choosing-a-clinician.md

 Passive therapies, invasive procedures, and continual medical management may form part of a holistic pain treatment strategy that's right for you, but they can never replace the vital role that active therapies fulfill.
 The key is to not give passive therapies more attention than they deserve.
 As soon as they take priority over therapies where you are an active participant, you've lost the game.

 Does your clinician offer a pick-and-choose passive therapy buffet with discounts if you come back for more?
-Is their only activity-related recommendation some vague remark about "staying active?" **Red flag.** Not everyone needs intensive therapy to recover.
-But if you feel like you're struggling to cope with your pain, disability, and suffering, the bottom line is this:
+Is their only activity-related recommendation some vague remark about "staying active?" **Red flag.** Not everyone needs intensive therapy to recover, but if you feel like you're struggling to cope with your pain, disability, and suffering, the bottom line is this:

 Your clinician must help you make sense of your pain, navigate barriers to recovery such as unhelpful beliefs and expectations, and modify behaviors and activities to the extent necessary to reduce your sensitivity to pain and promote your long-term health and independence. **None of this is going to happen with a passive approach.** If they cannot or will not shift to an active-first mentality, it might be time to ask for a referral.